In the case of oral medication, both capsules and tablets are trendy choices. They deliver a specific supplement or drug into your digestive tract.

 Tablets are one of the common types of pills.
 Their price is not much high.
 Tablets are safe and affordable, and they deliver effective ways as oral medication.

 The pills are manufactured by compressing the powder into a smooth-coated pill which later dissolves inside the digestive tract.
-Other additives are also present in tablets to improve their texture, appearance, and taste.
+Other additives are also in tablets to improve their texture, appearance, and taste.

 Tablets are available in several shapes and sizes.
 They can be oblong, round, or even disc-shaped.
 The tablets can be swallowed in half by breaking them into two.
 Sometimes the tablets are made specifically to get digested in the small intestine.